KTXH: Paramount ownership and UPN affiliation

 In 1991, Paramount acquired the remainder of TVX.
 The deal gave Paramount a strategic entrance into the television stations market; three years later, Paramount merged with Viacom, and the following year, KTXH became one of the charter outlets of the United Paramount Network (UPN).
 In 1996, Viacom purchased a 50 percent ownership interest in UPN.

 KTXH's relationship with the Rockets continued until the 1997–1998 season, when KHTV (channel 39) outbid channel 20 for the rights to the team's road games.
 The move was largely precipitated by what was believed to be a reluctance to commit to sports preemptions of UPN programming.
 KHTV, which became KHWB in 1999, cited its affiliation with The WB when it dropped the team after three years; after a disastrous start to the 2000–2001 season on new independent KTBU, plagued by low ratings and signal coverage issues in parts of the Houston metropolitan area, the Rockets moved their games back to KTXH, with some Houston Comets women's basketball telecasts appearing on the station.
 At the same time, the Astros—which aired 64 games in the 1997 campaign on channel 20—left for independent station KNWS-TV (channel 51), with KTXH's increasing obligations to UPN as a core factor.
-In both cases, ratings fell after the teams moved their games off of KTXH.
+In both cases, ratings fell after the teams moved their games off KTXH.